How to Find Files and Folders on Your Mac: All the Methods Available

 For files, you’ll need to include the extension in the command, such as .pdf, .jpg, etc.

 Finder is macOS graphical user interface organization system – Apple’s version of Windows Explorer.
 It’s fairly straightforward to navigate through Finder, but did you know that it also has an advanced search bar?
 Finder Advanced Search makes searching for files on Mac efficient.
-To access it, open Finder, then on the Apple menu bar, click File > Find.
+To access it, follow the steps below:

 Method 5: Use Spotlight Queries